tomaspietravallo/sparkar-scripting-workshop/pre-study.md

 ## Some basics

-Here, I'll cover some basic concepts, so that you can go on to reading external resources more confidently
+Here, I'll cover some basic concepts, so that you can go on to reading external resources more confidently.

+After reading these short intros, move on to reading the [External Resources](#external-resources).

 ---